siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

-* Locations listed were visited by the infected person of the index given.
-* The result given is a filtered list of locations that the person visited in the past 2 weeks.
+* The result given is a filtered list of locations that the infected person visited in the past 2 weeks.
-* This function can be used to identify locations needing to be disinfected after being visited by an infected person.
+* You may use this function to identify locations needing to be disinfected after being visited by an infected person.
 * "2 weeks" refers to a 14-day period that is inclusive of the current date, but exclusive of the date 14 days ago.

 </div>